zeon-studio/hugoplate/content/english/technical-editing/_index.md

 A technical editor does not knit the pattern, but checks it theoretically, with a calculator and/or a spreadsheet.
 The process, depending on the pattern's complexity, takes only a few hours vs. the many weeks or even months a test knitter works on a pattern.

-Tech editing has great value for pattern designers, since a well edited pattern results in a good experience for the knitters.
+**Tech editing has great value for pattern designers, since a well edited pattern results in a good experience for the makers.**

 ## My qualification